Firestark/project/README.md

 #### Agreements

-Agreements are plain php objects.
+Agreements are plain PHP objects.
 An agreement can be an entity which describes all the properties that belong to that entity or a business service that interacts with entities.

 ##### Entity

 An example of an entity is a: todo.
 That todo entity describes all the data that belongs to a todo.
-A todo could for example exist of a description, a flag to see whether it’s completed and a due date.
+A todo could for example exist of a description, completion status and a due date.

 ##### Business service

 An example of a service is a todo manager.
-The todo manager is an access point to the todos, like a repository.
-The todo manager describes all the things that can be done with todo’s.
+The todo manager is an access point to the to-dos, like a repository.
+The todo manager describes all the things that can be done with to-dos.
 For example a todo can be retrieved, added, updated or deleted.
 The important part here is that this business service **must not depend** on concrete implementations.
-This means this business service does not know about the underlying used persistence mechanism (eg. database, flatfile).
+This means this business service does not know about the underlying used persistence mechanism (for example database, flat-file).
 This business service simply describes what can and may be done with a todo.

 ### The implementation logic